nickg/nvc/README.md

 ### Contributing

-This project does not generally accept code contributions, except for small bug fixes as described below, and I am not looking for additional regular contributors.
-NVC is primarily a hobby project which I work on in my spare time for relaxation and enjoyment.
-Reviewing patches and managing a community of contributors requires a significant amount of time and can be both mentally and emotionally exhausting.
-This is not something I am prepared to do outside of my day job.
-That said I do welcome contributions of the following kind:
-* Build fixes.
-For example to support a new version of a library or new compiler warnings.
-* Portability fixes.
-For example to support a new Linux distribution or BSD variant.
-I am particularly open to patches that simplify downstream packaging.
-* Documentation fixes.
-* Trivial bug fixes.
-Please include a test case which demonstrates the problem.

-Patches can be sent with either [git --send-email](https://git-send-email.io/) or as a pull request on GitHub.
+Thank your for your interest, but please note that at this time I am not looking for additional regular contributors, nor do I have the time to review large new features contributed by third parties.
+That said I am happy to accept patches to fix minor bugs, build issues, documentation, etc.  Patches can be sent with either [git --send-email](https://git-send-email.io/) or as a pull request on GitHub.

-The best way you can contribute to NVC is by using it for your work or hobby project and reporting any bugs or issues you find.
-I am particularly interested in performance comparisons with commercial simulators or any general usability issues you encounter.
-Even just a quick note to say you used it on some project and what your experience was is very motivational.
+If you are using NVC for your work or hobby project please get in
+touch: all feedback is greatly appreciated.

 ### Language Support